 \subsection{Dual training of quantiles and expectiles}

-It has been suggested that expectiles are more efficient than quantiles for approximating the underlying function~\citep{expectilesoriginal, exp-quant-david-goliath}, but unlike quantiles, they cannot be directly used to generate proper samples of the estimated return distribution ($z_j$ in Eq.~\eqref{etd-loss}), which are required in distributional dynamic programming. \citet{er-dqn} proposed an \textit{imputation strategy}, i.e., a way to generate samples of a distribution that matches the current set of estimated expectiles, by solving a convex optimisation problem.
+Expectiles have been suggested to be more efficient than quantiles for function approximation~\citep{expectilesoriginal, exp-quant-david-goliath}, but unlike quantiles, they cannot be directly used to generate proper samples of the estimated return distribution ($z_j$ in Eq.~\eqref{etd-loss}), which are required in distributional dynamic programming. \citet{er-dqn} propose an \textit{imputation strategy}, i.e., a way to generate samples of a distribution that matches the current set of estimated expectiles, by solving a convex optimisation problem.
 In our experiments, we found that applying this imputation strategy tends to drastically increase the runtime (around 25 times slower in our setup), making experimentation with such methods close to impossible for researchers with modest computing resources.
 In this paper, we propose to learn a functional mapping between expectiles and quantiles and use the predicted quantiles to generate samples.